 School buses arrived and the children rounded up to begin an activity based visit.

-The gallery art collection numbers 1000 pieces.
-The general gallery is free to all visitors.
+The Tweed Art Gallery art collection numbers 1000 pieces and the general gallery is free to all visitors.

 An entrance fee of a mere $10 per adult or $8 concessional ticket was charged to see the Archibald exhibition, which of course we weren’t about to miss.